Moons of the Solar System

 Image Credit: NASA/JPL

 Saturn has probably the most interesting system of moons.
-It, as of the fall 2021, has the most moons of any planet in our solar system with 82.
-Like Jupiter, many are small, but there are seven large enough to be spherical and one other that is almost spherical.
+It, as of summer 2024, has the most moons of any planet in our solar system with 146.
+Like Jupiter, most are small, but there are seven large enough to be spherical and one other that is almost spherical.
+Several of the smaller moons orbit in or near Saturn’s rings, keeping the rings in place, and are referred to as shepherd moons.

-Four of these, Mimas, Tethys, Dione, and Rhea, have similar structures of rock and water ice.
+Four of the larger moons, Mimas, Tethys, Dione, and Rhea, have similar structures of rock and water ice.

 Enceladus has geysers of icy material rising from four long canyons nicknamed tiger stripes near its southern pole.
 The geysers are thought to originate from a moon wide underground ocean of liquid water.
 These plumes are the source for Saturn’s E ring.